JohntyKoli/vuelibrary/README.md

     npm install

 Change the base url for the API in  src/axios.js
-- Keep the same server address as that of vuelibrrayapi

 ```diff
 -  Keep the same server address as that of vuelibrrayapi